Save the world, one rock at a time

 Undergraduate programs and requirements

-Bachelor of Science in Geology - environmental geology option
+Bachelor of Science in Geology with an environmental science emphasis

-Students majoring in geology have the option to focus on environmental geology, using the principles of geology to understand the relationship between humans and the environment and how to repair and prevent damage.
+Students majoring in geology have the option to focus on environmental science, using the principles of geology to understand the relationship between humans and the environment and how to repair and prevent damage.

 A unique “second major” in geology